HenkKin/DataAccessClient/README.md

 ```

-Alle entity behaviours are optional.
+Alle entity behaviors are optional.
 No one is required.

-The generic parameter int defines the IdentifierType of your identifier fiels (primary and foreign keys).
+The generic parameter int defines the IdentifierType of your identifier fields (primary and foreign keys).

 ### IUnitOfWork and IRepository<T>